 Thanks to the tepid economy, the pressure is boiling down hard on everybody and how.
-From UX teams to executives, everyone is expected to show measurable, direct results.
+From UX teams to executives, everyone needs to show measurable, direct results.
 Yet, we’re often surprised to see that many UX UI design projects are without any quantifiable success metric, criteria, or framework.

 This is far from an ideal scenario.
 You must know if your new UX designs have truly made progress compared to past designs.
 If you’re only getting traffic, but zero conversions – then, what is the point?